JibAb96/Luxe-Hotel/README.md

 ![Luxe Hotel success alert message screenshot](/frontend/src/docs-images/Luxe-Hotel-Success-Alert.png)
 - Error Handling:
- - If a form contains invalid data or an action fails due to system constraints, users are immediately notified with specific and actionable error messages or a confirmation page.
+ - If a form contains invalid data or an action fails due to system constraints, users are immediately notified with specific and actionable error messages or a confirmation modal.
    These messages provide guidance on how to resolve issues, helping users continue their tasks smoothly.
  - Also users are warned before deleting bookings or a profile to avoid mistakes.